-While it is clear that climate change will have profound implications on the health for humanity, it is not always known with precision the exact magnitude or probability of future risks and how those may impact J&J. As a result, we use a definition for "substantive strategic impact" that enables us to analyze possible futures and put in place programs to increase the resilience of our organization in the face of uncertainty.
-Substantive strategic impacts are disclosed in this report, which are risks/opportunities with a meaningful impact to reputation and/or public trust, potential for action that could impede J&J from manufacturing or distributing some product volume, and are considered possible, likely, more likely or highly likely in the short- to long-term future.
-This definition applies to direct operations and supply chain.
-For example, the drought in Cape Town, South Africa in 2017 qualified as a substantive risk, even though there was no impact to production, because there was a 'highly likely' probability of water shortages for that facility where one or more product lines for one or more countries could be affected.
+While it is clear that climate change and the associated water impacts will have profound implications on the health for humanity, it is not always known with precision the exact magnitude or probability of future risks and how those may impact J&J. As a result, we use a definition for "substantive strategic impact" that enables us to analyze possible futures and put in place programs to increase the resilience of our organization in the face of uncertainty.
+Substantive strategic impacts are disclosed in this report, which are risks / opportunities with a meaningful impact to reputation and/or public trust, potential for action that could impede Johnson & Johnson from manufacturing or distributing some product volume, and are considered possible, likely or highly likely in the short- to long-term future.